 News!
 I am the featured artist on the National Women's Caucus for the Arts website for the month of April.
 I am quite honored!

 This image is a new piece called "Be Strong Girls not Mean Girls".
 It's about how women treat each other.
-It's mostly relief type sculpture and is 55" x 42" x 7".
+It's mostly relief type sculpture, part found object and part ceramic and is 55" x 42" x 7".

 I make message driven art because I believe we can use art to help change the f...ed up world.
 I am currently working on a new series about immigration and refugees as well as another incarnation of Social Structure. (this city out of clay will stack better on the gallery wall and it will stay together as one installation...the first one I sold off building by building.

 Linda studied art at the University of Colorado and then had a family and a job that consumed most of her time for 35 years.
 She has been fortunate to turn back to her artwork full time for the last four years.
 She shows locally, regionally and nationally.
 She enjoys supporting the art community in her hometown by participating in Artwalk, Longmont Studio Tour and other local events.
 She installed 150 ceramic birds at the Longmont Museum as a part of her Capistrano series and facilitated a collaborative project on the same topic at the Salud Medical Clinic in Longmont.
 She has volunteered art teaching at Soft Voices, a drop in center for mentally ill people in Longmont.
 She recently completed a mosaic mural with those folks.
 She also shows nationally in nationally mostly in select shows in Chicago and NYC.

 She is most proud of her recent inclusion in the National Womens Caucus for the Arts Best of 2014 show in Chicago and of their 2015 show, "WCA at Westbeth" and now April, 2016 featured artist on their Website.
 She was in the company of some really amazing internationally known artists there and she felt very honored to be included.